prikhi/pencil/docs/source/reference/datatypes.rst

     .. function:: StrokeStyle.condensed(ratio)

         :param number ratio:
-        :returns: a new version of the callee by condensing the width by the provided ration.
+        :returns: a new version of the callee by condensing the width by the provided ratio.

 XML syntax
 ^^^^^^^^^^